Jetsly/gulp-webpack-through2/README.md

 ## Features

-  * watch files to compiler
+  * run webpack with webpackConfig for gulp

 ## Examples